Prominent former Chicago alderman arrested in alcohol-related incident in Gold Coast, police source says

 RELATED: 2 Chicago police officers injured after squad car hit by suspected drunk driver on NW Side

-The former alderman struck a fence and a tree after hitting the parked cars.
+Moreno crashed into a tree and planter box after hitting the parked cars.
 Police took the driver into custody on the scene and was taken to Northwestern Hospital in good condition.

 Prominent former Chicago alderman arrested in alcohol-related incident in Gold Coast, police source says